auth0/docs/articles/troubleshoot/concepts/auth-issues.md

 ---
 title: Troubleshoot Authentication Issues
-description: Learn where to look for steps to troubleshoot authentication and authorization issues.
+description: Learn where to look for steps to troubleshoot authentication and authorization issues such as API calls, login, logout, user profiles, MFA and SAML.
 classes: topic-page
 topics:
   - troubleshooting